“Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate;

 How can we conquer this?

 Did you know you are queens and kings?
 Did you know you deserve the utmost joy, happiness, love, and respect?
 Did you know with this you can overcome anything?
 There’s just one thing.
 You have got to be patient.
 Remember that love can heal all and everything else in comparison does not matter.
 Try to notice when you are being your own worst enemy.
 We as humans have a habit of beating ourselves to a pulp (let’s be honest), but this is very unhealthy.
 Speak to yourself like you would someone you care for deeply.
 I know there’s someone in this world you have a great deal of love for, even if you haven’t been able to express it yet.
-Think of someone that has broken through your fear of love and connected with you even when you swore to yourself you were incapable.
+Think of someone that has broken through your fear of love and connected with you.
 Think about how you would converse with them on a deeper level, whether intimate or traditional.

 In my opinion, love is a right.
 It is magic.
 It is power.
 It is strength.
 It is courage.
 And it is ours to share.
 Don’t run from something that surrounds you to make you better, to provide you hope.
 Don’t fear what was made to evoke fearlessness.
 You are worthy warriors and I love you.
 You can handle anything.
 Don’t give up on this one.